RamanLab/iCOMIC_doc/docs/walkthrough.md

-## 6.Walkthrough of pre-constructed pipeline
+## 6. Walkthrough of pre-constructed pipeline

 #### 6.1.
 List of pipelines